weichnn/bag_extractor/README.md

-# ROS Wrapper for Multi-spectral Dataset
+# Utilities for Multi-spectral Dataset

 This is meant as simple, minimal example of how to process [multi-spectal dataset](https://github.com/NGCLAB/multi-spectral-dataset) and how to generate dense depth images.